FRR-MAD/frr-mad/README.md

 /path/to/frr-tui
 ```

-You will enter a small tui.
+You will enter a small terminal user interface.
 It serves as a small monitoring application with the most important information already present.

 ## Installation